AlfrescoPremierServices/hc-harvester/README.md

 $ cd -
 ```

-You only need to do this once (unless you update the alfresco-db-queries tool.
+You only need to do this once (unless you update the alfresco-db-queries tool).
 You can now start the play by running:

 ```
-$ ansible-playbook -i inventory hc.yml -K --ask-vault-pass
+$ ./hc-harvester
 ```

-You will be prompted for both:
+You will be asked some easy questions you need to answer - use `True` or `False` when needed (case matters!).
+You may also be prompted for passwords.
- - the Vault password
- - the sudo password in order to get administrative privileges on the remote hosts.

 ## TODO